Billy-2727/movie_cloud_api/README.md

 # Get Started
 Below is a step-by-step on how to run the function call python scipt locally.

+Currently there are 3 arguments you can use when running the script:

+--title - returns information based on specified movie title

+--director - returns table of movies from given director

+--genre - returns table of all movies in a given genre

 ### Pre-requisites/Library Requirements
 - Python (latest) - Download [here](https://www.python.org/downloads/)
 - argparse -  pip install argparse
 - tabulate - pip install tabulate

-Once the above is installed all you need to do is clone the repository - once cloned you can run the below in you shell terminal. **Make sure you are in the script directory**
+Once the above is installed all all you need to do is download the Python script ->>> [cli-program/call_func.py](https://github.com/Billy-2727/movie_cloud_api/blob/master/cli-program/call_func.py).

+After download navigate to the script directory in your shell terminal, you can then run the below.

 ```
 python call_func.py --{arg} {input}
 ```